chrislovecnm/chrislovecnm.com/_posts/2017-10-15-kops-devops-for-managing-kubernetes.md

+---
+title: DevOps for Kuberentes Operation
+description: kops - Kuberentes Operation is DevOps for Kuberentes clusters.
+header: kops DevOps for Kuberetes
+date:   2017-10-15 18:50:06 MDT
+categories: kubernetes kops
+tags:
+  - kubernetes
+  - kops
+  - DevOps
+---

-[kops](https://github.com/kubernetes/kops) is an Open Source top level Kubernetes project.  kops is an abbreviation for Kuberentes Operations.
+[kops](https://github.com/kubernetes/kops) is an Open Source top level Kubernetes project.  kops is an abbreviation for Kubernetes Operations.
 From the README in the project:

 > kops helps you create, destroy, upgrade and maintain production-grade, highly